kubernetes/ingress-nginx/docs/user-guide/cli-arguments.md

       --publish-service string           Service fronting the ingress controllers.
 Takes the form namespace/name.
 The controller will set the endpoint records on the ingress objects to reflect those on the service.
-      --sort-backends                    Defines if backends and it's endpoints should be sorted --ssl-passtrough-proxy-port int    Default port to use internally for SSL when SSL Passthgough is enabled (default 442) --status-port int                  Indicates the TCP port to use for exposing the nginx status page (default 18080)
+      --report-node-internal-ip-address bool Falg to report node internal IP address in ingress status (default false).
+If your node only has internal ip, this should set to true, or thre controller will report empty ips to ingress. use like --report-node-internal-ip-address=true. more detail at https://github.com/kubernetes/ingress-nginx/pull/1503 --sort-backends                    Defines if backends and it's endpoints should be sorted --ssl-passtrough-proxy-port int    Default port to use internally for SSL when SSL Passthgough is enabled (default 442) --status-port int                  Indicates the TCP port to use for exposing the nginx status page (default 18080)